antor44/livestream_video/README.md

 ## playlist4whisper & livestream_video.sh

-This is a graphical application that allows you to easily manage and launch `livestream_video.sh`.
+`playlist4whisper` is a graphical application that allows you to easily manage and launch `livestream_video.sh`.
 It provides a user-friendly interface to configure all transcription and translation options, manage TV channel playlists, and store settings.

 ### Some Notable Features: